RaiZiStyle/example-docker-ubo/README.md

 > The script will parse the FULL_PHP_VERSION and exctract <PHP_IMAGE_TAG_VERSION> used for the FROM php-${PHP_IMAGE_TAG_VERSION}

+2. [ ] Instruction from `systemsdk/docker-apache-php-symfony` use the latest composer.
+Might be better to change it.
+We might need an other arg in the `Builder.sh` to do so.
+> COPY --from=composer:latest /usr/bin/composer /usr/bin/composer

+3. [ ] Make an option for --no-cache for docker

 # Issues :
 Not possible to parse variable in the dockerfile.
 I wanted to only give one variable with `--build-arg FULL_BUILD_VERSION=8.1.19`, and do :